 Once our selection committee has reviewed the applications, we will then contact selected applicants to arrange interviews.
 Interviews are scheduled on Tuesdays and Fridays during the months of October, November, December,

 The University of Vermont Medical Center Department of Psychiatry conducts a daylong interview (virtually this year).
-A typical interview day begins at approximately 9:00 a.m. and ends at approximately 4:45 p.m.
+A typical interview day begins at approximately 8:45 a.m. and ends at approximately 4:15 p.m.
 ET.
-The interview day consists of an interview with the Program Director (Judith Lewis, M.D.), the Associate Program Director (Jeremiah Dickerson, M.D.), our Chief Resident (Allison Hudgens, M.D.), our Program Administrator (Michele Peliel), a group meeting with the Department's Interim Chair (Robert Althoff, M.D., Ph.D.), as well as a virtual tour of our facilities guided by a resident and a virtual presentation of the program by the Program Director.
+The interview day consists of interviews with faculty, the Program Director (Jeremiah Dickerson, M.D.), our Chief Resident (Zac Wunrow, M.D.), our Program Administrator (Michele Peliel), a group meeting with the Department’s Chair (Robert Althoff, M.D., Ph.D.), as well as a virtual tour of our facilities guided by a resident and a virtual presentation of the program by the Program Director.
 Our child track applicants will have an additional interview with the Child-track Program Director (Maya Strange, M.D.).
 There will be built in breaks throughout the day as well as a lunch break.

-The evening before your scheduled interview day, there will be an evening virtual “meet and greet” with residents and fellows.
-Applicants are strongly encouraged to participate in the whole interview day process.
+The evening before your scheduled interview day, there will be a virtual “meet and greet” with residents and fellows.
+Applicants are strongly encouraged to participate in the whole interview day process, including the meet and greet which may allow you to get a feel around ‘goodness of fit’ with our program and our current residents.
+Attendance is not taken at the evening meet and greet and your participation (or not) does not influence the final decision around match list ranking.
 However, should you have any special needs, please be sure to let us know ahead of time so we can try to accommodate those needs into the schedule as best we can.

 If you need further information about applying to the Psychiatry Residency Program, please contact our GME Program Administrator, Michele Peliel to discuss any questions you may have.